brawaru/Brawaru/README.md

 Some uninteresting things about me:

 - 🇷🇺 Sasha from Russia (*help*).
-My timezone is [UTC+7/KRAT](https://time.is/KRAT).
+My timezone is [UTC+7/KRAT](https://time.is/KRAT), but I'm mostly active during the nights!
-- 🇺🇸 Bad English speaker and [translator to Russian](https://crowdin.com/profile/Sasha-Sorokin) (bad at this too).
+- 🇺🇸 Terrible English speaker and [translator to Russian](https://crowdin.com/profile/Sasha-Sorokin).
+People tell this is not true, I don't believe them.
-- ⚛️ Currently learning [React](https://reactjs.org/) and already know and use [TypeScript](https://www.typescriptlang.org/).
+- ⚛️ Currently learning [React](https://reactjs.org/) and [Svelte](https://svelte.dev/).
+Already know and use [TypeScript](https://www.typescriptlang.org/).
+- 🧊 Love Minecraft and sometimes experementing with plugins and mods.
+Some good ones [are open-sourced](https://github.com/Brawaru?tab=repositories&language=java).
 - 🤹 Pronouns are [he/him](https://pronoun.is/he) or [they/them](https://pronoun.is/they/.../themselves).
-- 🐘 I have a [Mastodon page](https://mastodon.social/@sasha_sorokin), tons of shitposts!
+- 🐦 I have [Twitter](https://twitter.com/@brawaru) and [Mastodon](https://mastodon.social/@sasha_sorokin) accounts.
-- 🙃 I'm boring and depressive, but trying my best.
+- 🙃 Boring and depressive, but trying my best.
+Sorry if I sound passive aggressive.
-- 🍵 In case I helped you or your project, consider [donation](https://money.yandex.ru/to/410014746904198)*.
+- 🍵 In case I helped you or your project, consider [donation](https://donate.stream/en/brawaru)*.

 Nice to meet ya.